Measles, Mumps, and Rubella Vaccine

 - Swollen glands in the cheeks or neck (this is a rare).

-Even though serious allergic reactions are rare with this vaccine, call your doctor or local health unit right away if you or your child has trouble breathing, a high fever, or anything unusual after having the shot.
+Even though serious allergic reactions are rare with this vaccine, call 911 or your local emergency number right away if you or your child has trouble breathing.
+Call your doctor or public health unit if you or your child has a high fever or anything unusual after having the shot.

 A child who has had a severe allergic reaction to a previous dose should not get another dose of the vaccine.
 Tell your doctor or public health nurse if your child has had a severe reaction to any vaccine or has severe allergies.